ChoojooK/GeekCentral/README.md

 This repository is only for educational purposes and general use only, and I'm not responsible for any misuse of this repository.

 ### Donate
-If you liked this project and wanted to support me, you can use the options below to support my job.
+Finding all of this datas for you is not an easy job to do.
+If you liked this project and wanted to support my job, you can use the options below to support my job.

 Bitcoin: 1HVgM3NGHkebWYNdFExQFo5hR4JbMhjCRL